-- Change mindsets towards working time.
-Productivity should be mission driven and measured based on deliverable outcomes rather than the number of working hours.

-- Define the details of the working schedule that accommodates the workers' and company's needs in a written contractual agreement.
-These should make reference to working time limits, rest breaks and holidays.
+- Adopt a new mindset towards working time.
+Productivity should be measured based on outcomes rather than on working hours. - Define the details and limits of a flexible working schedules that accommodates the workers' and company's needs in a written contractual agreement.
+These should refer to working time parameters, rest breaks and holidays.
 Regularly review and amend as necessary in line with government advice and measures.